2 Describing data

 5. What do the two-table verbs semi_join() and anti_join() do?
 In what way do they differ from the two-table verbs listed above?
 How could we replace filter(ticker %in% latest_mkt_cap$ticker) (see above) with one of these two verbs?

-7. Above we created a plot of market-to-book ratios.
+7. Figure 2.4 is a plot of market-to-book ratios.
 Another measure linking stock prices to fundamentals is the price-to-earnings ratio (also known as the PE ratio).
 Typically, PE ratios are calculated as

 \[ \textrm{PE} = \frac{\textrm{Stock price}}{\textrm{Earnings per share}} \]